 Heart Attack Warning Signs:

-• Chest Discomfort – Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
-It can feel like uncomfortable pressure, squeezing, fulness or pain.
+- Chest Discomfort—Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes or goes away and returns.
+It can feel like uncomfortable pressure, squeezing, fullness, or pain.

 Get to a hospital if warning signs persist.